What is Evekeo ODT?

 What other drugs will affect Evekeo ODT?

 Many drugs can affect Evekeo ODT.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 - Adderall vs Vyvanse - What's the difference between them?